GOVERNING BODY – PERSONAL PROFILES

 Rachel grew up in Hampshire but moved to Surbiton in 2002.
 She now lives in Long Ditton with her husband and their two children, both of whom attended Long Ditton Infants and now Long Ditton St Mary's Junior School.
 She studied law at the University of Warwick and the College of Law, Guildford, and works for a City of London law firm as a solicitor specialising in employment law.
 Rachel was elected Co-Chair of Governors in September 2017.
 To her children's embarrassment, she enjoys running (very slowly) and commuting around Long Ditton, Surbiton and central London on her Micro Scooter (very quickly).

-MINOUSHE GRANT (Parent Governor)
+MINOUSHE GRANT (Local Authority Governor)

 Minoushe grew up in West London and later attended Sussex University to read Mathematics and Artificial intelligence.
 Once she had completed her degree, she gained a PGCE in teaching secondary mathematics as she had always wanted to be a teacher.
 She moved back to London for two years where she taught in the East End.
 Once married she moved back to Brighton where she taught in both a pupil referral unit and a large mixed secondary comprehensive.
 In 2013 Minoushe gained her MA from Warwick University in Educational Leadership and Management and also a National Professional Qualification for Senior Leadership (NPQSL).